-The governance range is based on the 5 year moving average of catch in the West Coast Fishery.
-This range takes in the permitted maximum variations of $\pm 2$ t around the TARC (Total Allowable Recreational Catch) of 40 t.
+The governance range is based on the 3 year moving average of catch in the West Coast Fishery.
+This range takes in the permitted maximum tolerance of $\pm$ 2 t around the allocation of 40 t.

-The 5-year (2009-2013) moving average for 2013 was 31 t.
-This was outside the governance range, and was caused by significant reductions in effort from 2011 to 2013, due primarily to poor weather conditions coupled with a new fishing season.
+The 5-year (2010-2014) moving average for 2014 was 25 t.
+This was outside the governance range, and was caused by significant reductions in effort from 2010 to 2014, due primarily to poor weather conditions and changes in the fishing season (less days, lower bag limit) designed to reduce catch

-As a result of reductions in legal-sized density of Roe's abalone on the platform habitats in the West Coast fishery (Roe's Abalone Table 4), the target catch range will be reviewed in this fishery during the 2014/15 season.
+As a result of reductions in legal-sized density of Roe's abalone on the platform habitats in the West Coast fishery (Roe's Abalone Table 4), the target catch range will be reviewed in this fishery during the 2015/16 season.

-The third year of the trial of a summer season for the West Coast Zone of the recreational fishery was undertaken for the 2013/14 summer.
-The season began on the first Sunday of November 2013 and extended till the first Sunday of March 2014, with fishing taking place between 7 and 8 am on the first Sunday of each month.
-Evidence from the first three seasons indicates a considerable drop in effort, due primarily to poor weather conditions, but also a reduction in effort, which occurred despite a relatively constant number of licenses, averaging around 15,500.
-For the 2014/15 season, the same number of fishing days will be kept, however a decrease in daily bag limit from 20 to 15 has been proposed.
+The fourth year of the trial of a summer season for the West Coast Zone of the recreational fishery was undertaken for the 2014/15 summer.
+The season began on the first Sunday of November 2014 and extended till the first Sunday of March 2015, with fishing taking place between 7 and 8 am on the first Sunday of each month.
+Evidence from the first three seasons indicates a considerable drop in effort, due primarily to poor weather conditions, but also a reduction in effort, which occurred despite a relatively constant number of licences, averaging around 15,500.

+For the 2014/15 season, the same number of fishing days was maintained, however a decrease in daily bag limit from 20 to 15 abalone was adopted.
 The objective of the bag limit decrease is to maintain low catches so as to promote an increase in density in the platform habitats, which have experienced significant declines in the last decade (Roes Abalone Table 4).